rudyn2/cc5114/src/genetic_programming/README.md

 available in the examples folder.
 To execute it:

 1) Open a terminal.
+2) Add the src, src/genetic_algorithms and src/genetic_programming folder to the python env paths.
 2) Change your directory to the src/genetic_algorithm/examples folder.
 3) Execute in the console: ``python find_number.py``.
 4) Ready.